iannyFARUE/forumn-management-mono/README.md

 ## Practical Exercise
 ### Modules
-Convert the following mavan modules to java modules as well by adding module.info files
+Convert the following maven modules to java modules as well by adding module-info.java files

 1. security core module (have the core apis only)
 2. security-impl module